 WonderCamp serves children entering kindergarten through grade 6 in the fall of 2015.
 To help ensure a successful experience, children should be registered for a camp that is appropriate for their age, interests, and abilities.
 WonderCamp may not be appropriate for children entering kindergarten who have not yet had a successful nursery school or daycare experience.
 Discovery Time may be more appropriate for such children.
 Teens may become involved in the museum's Volunteer Program, and those of high-school age may apply to the Summer Internship Program.

 All camps involve extensive hands-on activities.
 These typically are structured so that campers work together in small groups, rotate among science activity stations, or collaborate on special projects.
 Scientists and other experts in their field will visit some camps.
 Selected camps may take field trips.
 Parents receive daily information that is intended to stimulate discussion between campers and parents about the day's activities and learning.
 Parents may find these discussions useful in seeking out more resources to further their child's interest in the subject.

-Camp is held for five days (Monday through Friday) during the weeks of June 17, June 24, July 8, and July 15, 2013.
+Camp is held for five days (Monday through Friday) during the weeks of June 16, June 23, July 7, and July 14, 2014.
 Morning camps are held from 9:00 am to 12:00 pm, and afternoon camps are held from 1:00 pm to 4:00 pm.
 Campers may attend morning, afternoon, or both camps.
 There is a supervised lunch hour available for half-day campers and mandatory for full-day campers.
 Childcare is available from 8:00 am – 9:00 am before the morning camp session and from 4:00 pm – 5:00 pm following the afternoon camp session.
 During this extended period, we offer supervised activities such as board games, construction sets, drawing materials, and books.
 We also provide a supervised “bring-your-own lunch” break between morning and afternoon camp sessions.
 Each camp includes a break for a healthy snack.
 Most camps include a brief "recess" as a break from concentrated work on science activities.